rish987/trackswitch-manuform/README.md

 Note that there's a bit of a tradeof with these keys when it comes to the `above-x-rot` parameter.
 Steeper of an angle means shorter travel distance, but it also means that you will have to keep your fingernails short in order to actuate them comfortably.
-If you aren't ready for this committment, I recommend using a flatter angle.
+If you aren't ready for this commitment, I recommend using a flatter angle.

 #### Adjusting the Below Keys